 - Conflicts of Interest Register: We have set out in the Conflicts of Interest Register specific conflicts of interest that could arise entailing a material risk of damage to the interest of one or more clients for each business line. - Personal Account Trading Rules: We have set out the personal account trading rules and what you and any connected parties to you are able to do (to avoid conflicts). - Gifts and inducements: We have policies around this and each staff member should be aware of these. - Governance: Fundhouse has robust governance arrangements.
 Key business decisions are taken by the Board and are recorded in Board minutes.
 The Compliance Officer reports directly to the Board and Fundhouse Bespoke has a non-executive Chairman and two non-executive directors. - Reporting Lines: Fundhouse has defined and clear reporting lines.
-The Compliance Officer reports directly to the non-executives. - Segregation of Functions: The rules in SYSC 5.1 requiring segregation of functions are met by segregating duties as appropriate to avoid conflicts of interest wherever possible.
+We appreciate that Rory Maguire has many roles and this may, in the near term, create some conflicts of interest (Rory is both compliance officer and CEO).
+The longer term plan is for Julia Drell to become the compliance officer. - Segregation of Functions: The rules in SYSC 5.1 requiring segregation of functions are met by segregating duties as appropriate to avoid conflicts of interest wherever possible.
 These duties are set out via job descriptions, procedure manuals and the Staff Organisation Chart.
 Within a small business, we appreciate that we may have a few roles that are combined.
 But where possible, we have separated roles out. - Remuneration Arrangements: Remuneration policies are designed to avoid rewarding behaviour that could lead to the disadvantage of clients.
 We have a remuneration policy in place designed to reduce any conflicts. - Disclosure of Personal Conflicts: Relevant Persons are required to disclose their conflicts of interest to their line manager who in turn informs the Compliance Officer.
 The Compliance Officer records any such conflicts in the Conflicts of Interest Register and informs the Board of any actions taken.